Information for Sports Clubs

 - remove ashtrays from internal areas of your club

-- do not sell tobacco products in your club.
+- do not sell tobacco products or vapes in your club.

-All schools and early childhood centres are smokefree inside and outside at all times.
+All schools and early childhood centres are smokefree and vapefree inside and outside at all times.

 Sale of tobacco products to under 18 year-olds

-The sale of tobacco products and herbal smoking products to people under 18 years is prohibited.
+The sale of tobacco products, herbal smoking products and vaping products including non-nicotine vape liquid and toy vaping products to anyone under the age of 18 years is prohibited.

 Gaming machine venues

-There is no legal requirement to have a written Smokefree Policy.
+There is no legal requirement to have a written Smokefree and Vapefree Policy.
 However, having a policy can assist by clearly stating the club’s position in managing its responsibilities under the Act.
-It can also be useful as a tool for informing members and visitors of the smokefree status of your club.
-An example of a Smokefree Policy is attached for your information/use.
+It can also be useful as a tool for informing members and visitors of the smokefree and vapefree status of your club.
+An example of a Smokefree and Vapefree Policy can be downloaded for your information/use.

 This information is a guide only, and may not be accurate for all situations.
 It should not be used as a substitute for legal or other expert advice.